andrewchambers/bupstash/doc/man/bupstash-serve.1.md

 The serve command has flags that can be set to restrict access permissions, by default all access is permitted until the first --allow-* option is provided.

+Clients with permission to read data will still not be able to decrypt it unless they have the correct client side decryption key.

 Typically users won't need to interact with `bupstash serve` unless they need to create a custom connection via an arbitrary command or they wish to configure via an ssh forced command access controls.